WordPress Hosting: Which Company Is Right For You & Your Website?

 - Create your first website in minutes using the built-in drag & drop page builder and free themes that are easily customizable from the backend of your site

-- Scaling your blog or business is not an issue thanks to unlimited bandwidth and plenty of SSD storage, and of you need to upgrade there are no setup fees and the changes take place within one business day
+- Scaling your blog or business is not an issue thanks to unlimited bandwidth and plenty of SSD storage, and if you need to upgrade there are no setup fees and the changes take place within one business day

 Despite aiming to provide web hosting services to a wide range of WordPress users, InMotion does not currently provide Windows hosting.
 Rather, they host all of your site’s data on Linux servers instead, which leaves out a portion of website owners that prefer Windows hosting.

 - Starts at $2.95 /mo (with our discount link)

 Liquid Web – 100% Uptime Guarantee

 For high-end businesses that need top-notch managed WordPress hosting, Liquid Web is the best option.
 Professional web designers, enterprise businesses, and agencies will benefit from the services provided.

 For example, choose between VPS cloud hosting or dedicated hosting and maintain control over your site’s resources so that you never experience downtime because of someone else.

 In addition, receive help migrating your site to Liquid Web Hosting, enjoy multiple monitoring systems and rest assured your site is always safe and secure, as well as the data being stored on Liquid Web’s servers, and even take advantage of the automatic backups in case something does happen to your website and you need to restore it.